cslarsen/mickey-scheme-historic/README.md

     mickey> (cadr '(1 2 3))
     2

+They might not be very interesting for flat lists, but they shine for accessing trees.

+## Arithmetic

 Here is some simple arithmetic.

     mickey> (+ 1 2 3 4 5 6 7 8 9 10)